lparolari/jperceptron/README.md

 and always put the bias `x0` equal to 1.

 The test set file is similar, but without the learning rate and number of features.

-Examples are given in `Main`, some simple test can be found in the test directory.

 ## Author